 I feel that the analysis below of the Yezidis (there are various competing analyses of them) best summarizes what they are all about, to the extent that such an eclectic group can even be defined at all.
 The piece is hard to understand at first, but if you are into this sort of thing, after you study it for a while, you can start to put it together.
 There are also lots of cool pics of devil and pagan religious art below, for those who are interested in such arcana.

 The Yezidis, a Kurdish religious group in Iraq practicing an ancient religion, have been accused of being devil worshipers by local Muslims and also by many non-Muslims.
-I wrote about the Yezidis in depth in a previous post; see them for more background on these interesting people.

 The Yezidis appeared in Western media in 2007 due to the stoning death of a Yezidi teenage girl who ran off with a Muslim man.
 The stoning was done by eight men from her village while another 1000 men watched and cheered them on.
 Afterward, there has been a lot of conflict between Muslim and Yezidi Kurds.